ignc-research/blender-gen/README.md

 1. Set the test parameter in the config.py file to True, render one image and inspect the Blender scene.
 1. Change the camera parameters cam_* as needed in the config.py file.
 1. Set the test parameter to False and set numberOfRenders to the desired number of images.
 Start the rendering process.

-### citation
-If you use this code, please cite our work:

-Eversberg, L.; Lambrecht, J. Generating Images with Physics-Based Rendering for an Industrial Object Detection Task: Realism versus Domain Randomization.
-Sensors 2021, 21, 7901. https://doi.org/10.3390/s21237901